giatinhuynh/giatinhuynh/README.md

 ## About Me ℹ️

 Hi there!
-I’m Gia Tín Huỳnh Đức (he/him), a passionate **Full-Stack Developer**, **Cloud Computing Enthusiast**, and aspiring **AI Engineer**, **Project Manager**.
+I’m Gia Tín Huỳnh Đức (he/him), a passionate **Full-Stack Developer**, **Cloud Computing Enthusiast**, aspiring **AI Engineer**, and dedicated **Project Manager**.
 I specialize in building innovative, scalable solutions that blend creativity, collaboration, and cutting-edge technology.
 Driven by a desire to solve real-world problems, I thrive in fast-paced environments that push boundaries and foster growth.

 **Fun Fact:** I’ve got an **offline survival manual** on my phone—just in case! 🧭

 When I’m not coding, you’ll often find me:
 - **Watching and discussing** popular media like anime, manga, and cartoons, and writing reviews to share my thoughts.
-My top 3: Cowboy Bebop, Steins; Gate, and Vagabond
+  _Top 3: Cowboy Bebop, Steins;Gate, and Vagabond_
 - **Listening to music** (and sometimes creating my own tunes!).
 - **Dancing** my heart out.
 - Enjoying **video games**—both competitive and story-driven!